Today I’m sharing delicious Korean style potato pancake!

 For the Salad

-- 2 Tbs.
-Fermented plum sauce (Maesil-aeg) or plum juice
+- 2 tbsp Fermented plum sauce (Maesil-aeg) or plum juice

-- Cut potatoes and onion roughly into cubes, doesn’t have to be perfect- we are going to ground them up.
+- Cut potatoes and onions roughly into cubes, they don’t have to be perfect- we are going to blend them up.

 - In a blender, add potato, onion and water; blend everything until smooth but not super smooth.

-- Strain them through a strainer over a large mixing bowl to collect all liquid.
-Stir and push potato mixture with a spoon against the strainer to get rid of as much excess liquid as possible; Transfer solid potato mixture to another mixing bowl and set aside bowl of liquid that we collected, for 30 minutes.
-Liquid contains lots of potato starch and it will sink down to the bottom of the bowl.
+- Strain them through a strainer over a large mixing bowl to collect all the liquid.
+Stir and push the potato mixture with a spoon against the strainer to get rid of as much excess liquid as possible.
+Transfer the solid potato mixture to another mixing bowl and set aside the bowl of liquid that we collected.
+The liquid contains a lot of potato starch and it will sink down to the bottom of the bowl.
 This will take about 30 minutes.

-- After 30 minutes, you can see liquid separated in 2 layers.
-Move it gently to sink and pour top part of liquid carefully.
-As you pouring liquid, you will see white potato starch sunk down on bottom of bowl.
-Pour out liquid as much as you can, collect potato starch and add into solid potato mixture.
+- After 30 minutes, you can see the liquid separated into 2 layers.
+Move it gently to a sink and pour the top part of liquid carefully.
+As you are pouring the liquid, you will see white potato starch stuck to the bottom of the bowl.
+Pour out liquid as much as you can, collect the potato starch and add it to the solid potato mixture.

-- Add salt into potato mixture and combine well.
+- Add salt into the potato mixture and combine well.

-- Heat a large skillet over medium-high heat; add enough cooking oil to cover surface. (about 4 tablespoon.)
-Spoon out potato mixture for your desire pancake size.
-I like sand dollar pancake size.
+- Heat a large skillet over medium-high heat; add enough cooking oil to cover surface. (about 4 tablespoons) Spoon out potato mixture for your desired pancake size.
+I like a sand dollar pancake size.

 Cook for 3 to 4 minutes, until golden brown, then carefully flip it over.
 Cook another 2 to 3 minutes until potato pancake is fully cooked and golden brown.
 Remove cooked potato pancakes from heat and place on a plate that is covered with paper towels.
 Repeat until your batter is gone and add oil as needed.